John Ittounas

-Tzon Milton Ittounas (born September 2, 2002) is a Greek American professional basketball player for Peristeri of the Greek Basketball League and the FIBA Europe Cup.
-Petrakis played college basketball for three different teams before starting his pro career.
+Tzon Milton Ittounas (born September 2, 2002) is a Greek American professional basketball player for Peristeri of the Greek Basketball League.
+Ittounas played college basketball for three different teams before starting his pro career.
 He is a 6 ft 3 in tall combo guard.

-High School career
+High school career

 Born in Lincolnshire, Illinois, Ittounas attended Stevenson High School.

 College career

 Ittounas played college basketball with three different teams.
 From 2020 to 2024, Ittounas played with Wisconsin–Whitewater Warhawks, Triton College and Elmhurst Bluejays.

 Professional career

 On August 27, 2024, Ittounas began his professional career with HANTH of the Greek A2 Elite League.

-On June 26, 2025, Petrakis signed with Peristeri of the Greek Basket League.
+On June 26, 2025, Ittounas signed with Peristeri of the Greek Basket League.
+He renewed his contract for one more season on August 7, 2026.